 Customizing Rovo AI Actions: Rovo Studio vs. Atlassian Forge

-With eesel AI, that power stays with the teams on the front lines.
-You can set up powerful custom actions, like looking up an order in Shopify, creating a Jira issue, or triaging a ticket in Zendesk, all from a simple dashboard.
-No developers needed.
+With eesel AI, you can also manage powerful custom actions, like looking up an order in Shopify, creating a Jira issue, or triaging a ticket in Zendesk, all from a simple dashboard.

 Beyond Rovo AI Actions: AI that works across all your tools

-Don't get locked into a single software ecosystem.
+You can get the most out of your software ecosystem by finding the right tools for your needs.
 See how eesel AI can unify your knowledge from Zendesk, Confluence, Google Docs, and more to deliver instant, accurate support.
 Try it yourself or book a demo to see our powerful simulation in action.

 Frequently asked questions